blinksocks/blinksocks/docs/config/README.md

 # Config.json

-To start a server or client, you can prepare a configuration json file(`config.json` for example) then supply it to `--config` or `-c`:
+To start a server or a client, you can prepare a configuration json file(`config.json` for example) then supply it to `--config` or `-c`:

 ```